saptarshibhosale604/PersonalAssistant/README.md

 # TODO
 - remove tool calling for local llm
-- tool calling man in the loop not working, global mode, web app

 - Need to start logging
+- gemini llm integration is not working

 done - work on mode context no for local llm done - global mode not working for webapp